 Once Shipyard has been added to a project, you can use any of the shared targets that it provides.

 Having any of the Shipyard Makefile targets rely on your project’s specific targets can be done easily by adding the dependency in your project’s Makefile.
 For example:

-in the Shipyard directory.
 This creates a local image with your changes available for consumption in other projects.

 In case you made changes in a sibling project and wish to test with that project’s images, first rebuild the images: